sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 | Threshold Yen | 0.573  |
 | FCN | 0.501  |

 Apart from fully connected layers, one of the main problems with using CNN's for segmentation is pooling layers.
 Pooling layers increase the field of view and are able to aggregate the context while discarding the ‘where’ information.
 However, semantic segmentation requires the exact alignment of class maps and thus, needs the ‘where’ information to be preserved.
 U-net is a good architecture to tackle this issue.

 ### U-Net
+In 2015, Olaf Ronneberger, Philipp Fischer and Thomas Brox proposed a new deep learning architecture called the U-net.
 Encoder gradually reduces the spatial dimension with pooling layers and decoder gradually recovers the object details and spatial dimension.
 There are shortcut connections from the encoder to the decoder to help decoder recover the object details better.
 ![alt text](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/assets/unet.png)